foundry-rs/starknet-foundry/design_documents/parametrizing_tests_with_fixed_values.md

 # ...
 ```

+## Deterministic Test Execution Order

+Parallel test execution implementation in forge makes deterministic test execution order non-trivial.
+For good user experience, we should aim to implement parametrized tests in such a way that cases are executed in
+deterministic order directly after each other.

+This is not a technical requirement for implementing parametrized tests but will make for a much better UX, especially
+in case of displaying failures of some parametrized cases.

 ## Required Changes to Test Collector

-To support parametric test, we need to introduce some changes to the test collector in Scarb.
+To support parametric test, we need to introduce some changes to the test collector in Scarb as outlined below.

 ### Define the Necessary Attributes